docker-archive/deploykit/docs/e2e/README.md

 The configuration `miners.yml` follows the new schema, while `cattle.json` is a JSON in the legacy format.
 The file `ingress.yml` follows the new schema.

+Other plugins include an enrollment controller running with the name `nfs` (see `start.sh`), while another simulator instance runs with the name `nfs-auth`.
+These are controller and plugin that perform simulated nfs-auth each time and new node comes up or goes away.

 ### Initial